CopernicaMarketingSoftware/Documentation/MarketingSuite/magento-integration/object/person.md

 # Person object

-Person is a 'real world' person.
-Magento doesn't have such concept in it, so this object is compiled from other objects (customer, order, quote, guest, subscriber).
+A person represents a 'real world' person.
+Because Magento doesn't have such concept itself, the person object is comprised of various other objects (customer, order, quote, guest, subscriber).

-Email address is used as a way to distinguish various persons from each other.
+Copernica uses the the email address stored in these objects to build a rich profile about a customer, which is stored in and accessible via the person object.

 Example, when someone registers on your website, or places an order for the first time, a new person record will be created, and the data known about this person